The Church of Jesus Christ of Latter-day Saints in Japan: Temples

 On October 27, 1980, the Tokyo Japan Temple (formerly the Tokyo Temple) (東京神殿, Tōkyō Shinden) was dedicated.
 This was the first LDS temple in Asia and the first in a non-Christian country.
 Church president, Spencer W. Kimball, described it as "the most significant and important event in the history of Asia".

 The Tokyo Temple was followed by the Fukuoka Japan Temple (福岡神殿, Fukuoka Shinden), dedicated on June 11, 2000, and the Sapporo Japan Temple (札幌神殿, Sapporo Shinden), dedicated on August 21, 2016.
 On April 7, 2019, the church announced a temple would be built in Okinawa City, Okinawa Prefecture.
 A groundbreaking, to signify the beginning of construction of the Okinawa Japan Temple, took place on December 5, 2020.
+The temple was dedicated in late 2023.